LB&SCR H2 class

 The London, Brighton and South Coast Railway H2 class is a class of 4-4-2 steam locomotives for express passenger work.
 They were designed when D. E. Marsh was officially Locomotive Superintendent, and were built at Brighton Works in 1911 and 1912.
 As Marsh had worked on the Great Northern Railway as Chief Assistant to Henry Ivatt, the design closely followed that of the GNR Class C1 (large boiler).
-The entire class was scrapped by British Railways, but a replica entered service on the Bluebell Railway in 2024.
+The entire class was scrapped by British Railways by the late 1950s, but a replica entered service on the Bluebell Railway in 2024.

 Background

 In 1911, D. E. Marsh was on leave of absence due to sickness, and his assistant Lawson Billinton was granted authority to construct a further six 4-4-2 'Atlantic' locomotives similar to the Marsh H1 class but incorporating the Schmidt superheater.

 Construction and use

 The new H2 class locomotives built by Brighton railway works and introduced between June 1911 and January 1912.
 They were an immediate success and shared with the H1 class the London to Brighton express trains including the heavily loaded Pullman services the Brighton Limited, and the Southern Belle, which the LB&SCR described as "the most luxurious train in the World".

 As with the non-superheated class they were gradually replaced on the London-Brighton express trains in 1925/6 by the "King Arthur" and "River" classes, but there was still plenty of work for them on other express services, including boat trains connecting with the Newhaven-Dieppe ferry service.
 At the same time they were all named after geographical features of the south coast.

 Oliver Bulleid, familiar with the class from his time at the LNER, increased the boiler pressure of the H2 class from 170 psi to 200 psi starting in 1938 to match the H1.

-Following the cessation of the cross-channel ferries after 1940 as a result of the Second World War, the class was left with little work to do and several were put into store or else moved to miscellaneous duties in southern England.
+Following the cessation of the cross-channel ferries after 1940 as a result of the Second World War, the class was left with little work to do and several were put into storage or moved elsewhere to miscellaneous duties in southern England.
 The H2 class however returned to the boat trains after the end of the war and continued until the mid-1950s.